 The Cultural Institute is investigating the connections between arts and health.
 Were bringing together researchers and artists to explore humanitys most pressing questions around arts, health and wellbeing.

 Our researchers are exploring fields including sports science, medical humanities, the history of medicine and impact-orientated humanities research.

 We are sparking collaborations with a range of cultural partners to harness this wealth of activity.
 We will act as a broker with the creative and cultural sector, strengthening existing partnerships and helping to create new ones.
 We are organising a number of events, workshops, presentations and conferences.

-Arts and Health and Wellbeing Network
+Leeds Arts, Health and Wellbeing Network

 We are developing a city-wide Arts and Health and Wellbeing Network, in partnership with Leeds City Council and other organisations across Leeds.
 The network aims to connect clinicians and public health bodies with a range of organisations and arts professionals who are engaging in arts and health activities in Leeds.
 It will facilitate discussion between different sectors and enable its members to form collaborative groups in areas of shared interest.

-In June 2018, over 120 delegates attended the Institutes inaugural Arts & Health symposium.
+In June 2018, over 120 delegates attended the Institutes inaugural Arts and Health symposium.
 Researchers from ten academic schools rubbed intellectual shoulders with artists, creative and cultural sector professionals, public health practitioners and third sector organisations.